 - If it has been more than a year replace the inline fuel filter.
 Do *NOT* purchase fuel filters from an auto parts store because they are almost always of inferior quality.
 Use a quality paper-type filter, like an OEM factory filter (available from Miniplane-USA).
 Some auto parts stores may stock (or can order) the WIX #33001 inline fuel filter.
 It is a superior quality inline fuel filter and is used in some EU vehicles.

 Rebuilding the carburetor

 The part numbers given below are for the WG and some may differ from those of the WB.
-The WB has no removable Welch plugs but a circuit plate instead of a Welch plug that covers the idle progression holes.
+The WB has a circuit plate instead of a Welch plug that covers the idle progression holes.

 Special tools needed

 Southwest Airsports metering lever gauge (available from Miniplane-USA)

 If you do not have this simple gauge you will have to have a digital caliper with a special base.

 - fine Hook & Pick Set (Harbor Freight #93514) or equivalent

 - pop-off gauge optional but highly recommended if there are *ANY* problems with the carburetor.
 Search eBay for "Mikuni - MK-BN PMP - Pop Off Pump Gauge"

 - spray carburetor cleaner Note: Do not use fuel injector cleaner.
 The cleaner must be for carburetors ONLY.
 Other solvents will destroy the flexible parts of the carburetor.
 In a pinch, gasoline may be used.

 Clean the exterior of the carburetor as well as you can with low pressure air (<25 psi) and cleaner BEFORE removing it from the engine.
 Use air to remove all traces of cleaner.
 (If you remove it before cleaning, it is easier to get sand and grit inside things.)
 Remove the carburetor from the engine.

 1. Parts needed Parts are available from Miniplane-USA.

 - Purchase a rebuild kit: for the WG part# K12-WG or for the WB part# K10-WB.
 Note: the rebuild kit will have many extra parts in it.